docker-flow/docker-flow-proxy/docs/config.md

 ## Custom Errors

 Default error messages are stored in the `/errorfiles` directory inside the *Docker Flow Proxy* image.
 They can be customized by creating a new image with custom error files or mounting a volume.
 Currently supported errors are `400`, `403`, `405`, `408`, `429`, `500`, `502`, `503`, and `504`.

+## Statistics

+Proxy statistics can be seen through [http://<NODE_IP_OR_DNS>/admin?stats](http://<NODE_IP_OR_DNS>/admin?stats).

+Please note that if you are running *Docker Flow Proxy* inside a Swarm cluster and with multiple replicas, Docker Ingress network will open one of the replicas only and every time you refresh the screen you'll be forwarded to a different replica.

+If you'd like to exploit those statistics, I suggest you pull data into one of monitoring tools like Prometheus.
+You'll find the link to raw data inside the statistics UI.